livecycle/deploykit/README.md

 ## Why Deno?

-The aim of this project, is to simplify typescript-configuration based deployment.
+Deno brings back some of the script-y aspects of JS and the web, but with the safety of Typescript.
-Deno provide some capabilites in the area:
+It has several advantages such as:

 * No need for typescript toolchain (tsc, prettier, etc...)
 * No need to manage dependencies or package.json or deployment project folder
-* Sandboxed security - scripts can generate configuration files and nothing more
+* Sandboxed security - scripts can output configuration files and nothing more

-These capabilies allow us to easily create a single deploy.ts file that is easy to manage, execute or integrated in CI/CD
+These capabilies allow us to easily create a single deploy.ts file that is easy to manage, execute, extend, integrate in CI/CD.

 ## Why Typescript